gabysbrain/website/cv.markdown

 September 2007 -- June 2010
 : **Vice President, Lead Developer** StoneCastle Partners.
 New York, NY

-    * Implemented an investment management system for a variety of asset types using Pylons/Python, the Dojo javascript framework, and PostgreSQL.
-    * Specified and supervised the integration of the Alfresco document management system with the investment management system to track key investment decisions and deal documents.
-    * Designed a GIS system for monitoring areas of the country risky to banks.
-    * Built a genetic algorithm to find the optimal method to perform field visits across the country.
-    * Used the Condor grid service to implement a CDO evaluation system that enabled a Unix server to call a Windows-only application.
-    * Wrote a simple web crawler to download rural newspaper articles to a central data store so analysts could browse regional news not covered by the major news aggregation sites.

 September 2005 -- May 2006
 : **Research assistant** NYU Proteus Project, NYU Computer Science Department

 July 2004 -- September 2007
 : **Vice President, Lead Developer** Bear Stearns Asset Management.
 New York, NY

-    * Supervised a team of 4 to design and implement a front-office portfolio surveillance system for a structured finance hedge fund using a SQL database using Java and Ruby on Rails.
-    * Used Condor to parallelize various long-running tasks across multiple compute nodes.
-    * Assisted with the design and implementation of a proprietary credit risk model for an internally managed fund.
-    * Interacted directly with business staff to design and implement a variety of portfolio management systems.

 March 2003 -- July 2004
 : **Senior Associate** Moody's Investors Service.
 New York, NY

-    * Implemented a spread-based Monte Carlo asset simulation in C.
-    * Created a combination Excel spreadsheet and C to create an Excel add-in to rate combo notes.
-    * Assisted analysts with modeling complex waterfall steps in CDO Analytics.
-    * Assisted with the coordination of the CDO Analytics testing team.
-    * Wrote specifications based on analysts' suggestions and work flow.

 May 2002 -- October 2002